vuejs/vue-test-utils/docs/guides/testing-async-components.md

 })
 ```

 This test currently fails because the assertion is called before the promise in `fetchResults` resolves.
 Most unit test libraries provide a callback to let the runner know when the test is complete.
 Jest and Mocha both use `done`.
-We can use `done` in combination with `$nextTick` or `setTimeout` to ensure any promises are settled before the assertion is made.
+We can use `done` in combination with `$nextTick` or `setTimeout`/`setImmediate` to ensure any promises are settled before the assertion is made.

 ```js
 it('fetches async when a button is clicked', done => {